Source: A friend cir. 2006

 Homemade Farmer’s bread

 This recipe for homemade ‘Farmer’s bread’ is a guaranteed recipe to success in the bread department.
 It hasn’t failed me yet.
 For years, I had been trying to successfully make bread.
 I had gone through 2 bread machines, and tried countless recipes.
-Finally, my girlfriend got this recipe from a friend who owns an Italian restaurant in Palo Alto.
-This farmer’s bread recipe is so good, you could pass it off as fresh from the baker!
-It’s a simple recipe that has never let me down, and that has a 100% success rate-it would be hard to mess it up.
+My results were far from perfection.
+Finally, my girlfriend passed this recipe from a friend who owned an Italian restaurant in Palo Alto.
+Those are pretty good credentials, so I gave it a try.
+The results for this farmer’s bread recipe were amazing!
+“Did I actually bake this?”
+I thought.
+Not only is this a very simple and direct approach to bread baking, but it has a 100% success rate.
+Honestly, it would be hard to mess it up.
 So easy, so delicious and it’s perfect for breakfast, lunch or dinner.

-Steam is the key to the baking method.
-Similar to the method used in France to achieve the perfect baguette, yet attainable in the home oven.
-This steam method delivers a crispy on the outside, but soft on the inside bread.
-Yes, similar to the French Baguette perhaps, only in a rustic shape.
-Without the conveniences of a professional baking oven it seemed impossible to duplicate.
-Yet, the directions have perfected the outcome perfectly!
-As it says, bake for the first 15 minutes at high heat with the lid on.
+The results of this bread is a crispy delicious crust, with an amazingly soft airy inside.
+Again, visualize the French Baguette, but in the form of a rustic shape.
+Who knew you could bake bread like a French baker?
+You can only believe it when you do it yourself.
+Follow the directions along with the step by step baking process.
+Bake for the first 15 minutes at high heat with the lid on.
 This causes a intense heat and some dampness in the initial bake.
 After the first 15 minutes, take the lid off and the soft damp top will now be crisped and crunchy on the outside.

 When making this bread, make several at a time, and bake individually.
-Plan for the future with this bake.
 Remember, the bread can be stored in the freezer in plastic bags, and taken out as needed.
-This simple recipe and bake method allows for plenty of back-ups.
 The bread when thawed can also be re-baked @ 200 degrees (Celsius) for about 15 minutes to reinstate the crisp outside.

 - 3 cups flour